-My preference however was Qantas as they have the new fleet of Dreamliner planes, a lot comfier for a 16 hour flight.
-FYI 16 hours is REALLY long, if your travelling with kids try and book the night flight (there is two per day) as that’s the Boeing flight!
+My preference, however, was Qantas as they have the new fleet of Dreamliner planes, a lot comfier for a 16-hour flight.
+FYI 16 hours is REALLY long, if you’re travelling with kids try and book the night flight (there is two per day) as that’s the Boeing flight!

-Travelling as a family I found AirBNB really good for us as we could get a whole house and seperate bedrooms.
+Travelling as a family I found Airbnb really good for us as we could get a whole house and separate bedrooms.
 We ate in most nights either cooking or Uber Eats so this was perfect.
 It was also much cheaper than hotels and there is 1000’s of picks in the States.

-Our AirBNB in San Diego was great location but a little old and a lot of noise from the street.
-Our AirBNB in LA was horrific and didn’t have curtains bahaha so we left early – so I won’t bother sharing that!
+Our Airbnb in San Diego was a great location but a little old and a lot of noise from the street.
+Our Airbnb in LA was horrific and didn’t have curtains bahaha so we left early – so I won’t bother sharing that!
 A hotel in LA might be a better option or just don’t even bother with LA would be my hot tip.